pivotal/docs-tap/app-live-view/configuring-apps/external-observability-tools.hbs.md

 Next, you have to configure a Prometheus scraping job.
 This job will be designed to monitor all pods that are marked with the designated Prometheus annotations.

-> The Prometheus Operator, by default, does not support annotation-based discovery of services, using the PodMonitor
+> The Prometheus Operator, by default, does not support annotation-based discovery of services.
-> or ServiceMonitor Custom Resource Definitions (CRD) instead as they provide a broader range of configuration options.
->
 > Therefore, to enable the functionality of these annotations, it's necessary to set up a custom scrape job configuration.

 Create a file `prometheus-scrape-config.yaml` with the following content: